brandur/sorg/content/articles/rate-limiting.md

----
++++
-hook: Implementing rate limiting using Generic Cell Rate Algorithm (GCRA), a sliding window algorithm without a drip process.
+hook = "Implementing rate limiting using Generic Cell Rate Algorithm (GCRA), a sliding window algorithm without a drip process." location = "San Francisco" published_at = 2015-09-18T16:42:18Z title = "Rate Limiting, Cells, and GCRA"
-location: San Francisco
-published_at: 2015-09-18T16:42:18Z
-title: Rate Limiting, Cells, and GCRA
----
++++

 Rate limiting is a mechanism that many developers (especially those running services) may find themselves looking into at some point in their careers.
 It's